usnistgov/IFA/README.md

 Microsoft Excel is required to generate spreadsheets.
 CSV (comma-separated values) files will be generated if Excel is not installed.

-**You must install and run the NIST version of the IFC File Analyzer before running your own version.**

-- Go to the [IFC File Analyzer](https://www.nist.gov/services-resources/software/ifc-file-analyzer) to download the software
-- Extract IFC-File-Analyzer.exe from the zip file and run it

 Download the IFA files from GitHub to a directory on your computer.

 - The name of the directory is not important